- Medical Forms

 - Vision: Annually - grades Kindergarten through grade 12

 - Hearing: Annually - grades Kindergarten, 1, 2, 3, 7, and 11

-- Height and Weight: Annually- including calculation of Body Mass Index - grades Kindergarten through grade 12 (if not included on private physical exam/sport physical).
+- Height and Weight: Annually- including calculation of Body Mass Index - grades Kindergarten through grade 12.

 Q: My child is not feeling well this morning (throwing up, fever).
 Can they come to school later in the day if they are feeling better?

 A: For the safety and well-being of not only your child but others in school, we require a student to stay home for 24 hours after their fever has broken (without the use of fever-reducing medication such as Tylenol) or after vomiting.
 Please refer to the Academy Illness Policy.

 Q: My child suffered a blow to the head (either in athletics or accidentally).
 What should I do?